cssturaro/my-python-journey/README.md

 Welcome to my Python learning repository! 🐍

 This repository contains all the Python programs I have written throughout my journey of learning and improving my coding skills.
-From basic scripts to more advanced projects, each file represents a step in my growth as a developer.
+From basic scripts to more advanced projects.

 ### 🔹 What You’ll Find Here:
 - Small scripts and utilities